YunzheZJU/CannyEdgeDetection/README.md

 # CannyEdgeDetection
 A1 of Computer Vision.
-Created with CLion and C++ 11.
+Created with CLion, C++ 11 and OpenCV 3.3.0.
 Topic: Canny edge detection.